alexfernandez/deployment/README.md

     $ node bin/server.js --token wydjzfoytrg4grmy

-Or, if you installed the package globally, just use the command:
+Again, if you installed the package globally you can just use the command:

-    $ deployment-server
+    $ serve-deployment

 Any requests coming in with the special, magic token will result in a deployment.
 From localhost use this URL: